 After three whole hours we depart, but the sequel is not easy at all.
 As we already know, the chapa does not reach Entre Lagos,the border with the neighboring country, but leaves us at a crossroads where we have to find motorcycle ride.
 Fortunately, the rain has calmed and we immediately find two bikes at a bargain price of 300 metikais each (€ 4.5).
 In the end, it was a fair price considering the effort for drivers and riders.
 There is virtually no road to the Entre Lagos border, but a trail full of mud and puddles, where motorbikes “skate” for 1.5 hours, loaded with passengers and luggage, covering the 25 excruciating and dangerous kilometers.

 Here is some information about the hardly accessible border that might help other travelers.
 At the Entre Lagos – Nayuchi border station, strangely enough, there are some basic infrastructures due to the rail which mainly transports coal.
 There is a Cuamba – Entre Lagos passenger train, not continuing through Malawi, only every Wednesday.
 At the immigration post in Mozambique I saw visa issuing equipment.
-Entering Malawi is easy with the e-visa we had issued, but we had to get the actual visa sticker in one of the two big cities, Lilongwe or Blantyre, in the following days.
-The two border personnel were polite and… at last the official English language of Malawi makes communication easy.
-This is how the “Fanta” tip request was understood, which I exceptionally gave $1 each, because I liked their attitude.
-At the border there was also someone who was exchanging money at a good rate, so the previous bank trouble was useless.
+Entering Malawi is easy with the e-visa we had pre-issued, but we had to get the actual visa sticker in one of the two big cities, Lilongwe or Blantyre, within the following days.
+The two border officers were kind and… finally English -the official language of Malawi- is spoken, making communication easy.
+A “Fanta” tip request was well understood by myself.
+I usually don’t give money to officers but I happily gave $1 each, because I liked their vibe.
+At the border there was also some money exchanger offering a good rate, so the previous bank trouble was useless.